 A VA refinance loan is a mortgage that replaces your existing home loan and is backed by the U.S. Department of Veterans Affairs.
 Refinancing your mortgage with a VA loan can be an easier process compared to a conventional refinance — but it’s not an option available to anyone.
 To qualify for a VA refinance loan, you’ll need to meet minimum military service requirements, in addition to the lender’s borrowing guidelines.

-What Are the Types of VA Refinance Loans?
+What are the different types of VA refinancing?

-There are two main types of refinance loans that are backed by the VA: VA streamline loans and VA cash-out loans.
-Each type of loan can be used in specific circumstances.
+There are two main types of refinance loans backed by the VA: VA streamline loans and VA cash-out loans.

 1. VA streamline refinance loan

 As the name suggests, a VA streamline refinance typically requires less paperwork than other refinance options.
 You may even be able to refinance without a property appraisal, credit check, or income verification.
 However, for VA streamline refinance loans, lenders may look at your mortgage payment history and require no late payments in the previous 12 months.